Adventuring with cats is still quite rare, so people have a lot of questions. Get expert answers to the most common inquiries about hiking with cats.

 How did you train your cats to walk on a leash?
 And how do you get them to follow you?

-After years of hiking together, we’ve reached a point of trust and often drop the leashes, letting the cats drag them behind.
-This allows us to step on the leashes if we need to grab the cats quickly (if there’s a dog on the trail), but also gives them a real sense of freedom.
+After years of hiking together, we’ve reached a point of trust.
+Now we use regular leashes and often drop them, letting the cats drag them behind.
+This allows us to step on the leashes if we need to scoop the cats up quickly (if there’s a dog on the trail), but also gives them a real sense of freedom.

-How do you deal with the dangers your cats may encounter by taking them outside?
+How do you deal with the dangers your cats may encounter when they’re hiking?